 So, what or who deems packaging compostable?

-The EU set out their standard of compostability referred to as EN 13432.
+The EU set out its standard of compostability referred to as EN 13432.
 In the guidelines, there are a number of criteria covering disintegration and biodegradability.

 Only when the packaging has passed these tests can it be deemed ‘compostable.’
 An independent body Din Certo provides a certification scheme to test packaging according to the EN 13432 standards.
 If the material passes the criteria it can be accepted for commercial composting systems.
 Cue the lovely little ‘seedling logo’ you can place on your product packaging (after a somewhat expensive and laborious process).